Bulging Disc - What You Need to Know

 - Spinal Degeneration.
 While some degeneration is a normal part of the aging process, poor spinal function and posture will dramatically speed up disc degeneration.

-- specific low force techniques which improve spinal function
+- specific low force techniques which improve spinal function without aggravating your disc

 - active rest (keep moving while avoiding aggravating activities)